Where is Steve McMahon now?

 He left the club at the end of the 2003-04 season after a row with senior management over funds.

 McMahon’s last post as a manager was at Australian A-League side Perth Glory in 2005 but he left midway through the season amid media criticism of his coaching style and accusations of nepotism when he signed his son for the club.

 Since 2006, Steve McMahon has been working as a football pundit in Singapore with ESPN Star Sports.

 He has also worked in Malaysian football as technical advisor within the Frenz United Football Academy.

-McMahon is currently working as head coach at Million Dollar Feet which is a talent spotting scheme that ‘provides an exciting platform for young, up-and-coming superstars to shine by finecombing the country for the best talents aged 11 to 14.
+McMahon is currently working as head coach at Million Dollar Feet in Malaysia which is a talent spotting scheme that ‘provides an exciting platform for young, up-and-coming superstars to shine by finecombing the country for the best talents aged 11 to 14.
 Two of the very best will be given the opportunity to get even closer to the dream of signing with a top European club’.